JannieI/canvas-workstation-V3/src/app/roadmap.md

     - store alignVertically, alignHorisontally on W -> after the text in bullet is changed, it will automatically align V or H

     - Slicer:
+    - Consider Slicer per User on the Dashboard
     - all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)
     - ie checkbox for multiple select, radio button for single selection
     - make typing / changing text easier - type into box like PowerPoint